knbyte/42_Piscine/C05/readme.md

 *Example: 82  = 8 × 8 = 64*

 ***Square Root***<br />
-The square root of a target number is the number that, when multiplied by itself, equals the target number.
+The square root of a target number is the number that, when multiplied by itself, equals the target number. <br />
 *Example: The square root of 16 is 4 because 4 x 4 = 16.*

 ***Prime Number***<br />